jsdelivrbot/databaseSubstitutionMongodb/README.md

 mongod: to start mongo shell,
 node server (Make sure you CD ./ into the SERVERSIDE folder for this): to launch server at port 3008,

+*FUTURE GOALS*
+Transplate entire project into an authentication structure which utilizes Json Web Token Authentication Figure a way to connect or "join" the two MongoDB collections.
+Deploy to Heroku